 Regional Planning Group

 Transmission planning affects many stakeholders and benefits from input of different ideas and perspectives.
 The RPG is the primary mechanism through which stakeholder communication related to planning activities in the ERCOT Region is accomplished.
 The RPG is a non-voting, consensus-based organization focused on identifying needs, identifying potential solutions, communicating varying viewpoints and reviewing analyses related to the transmission system in the planning horizon.
 While participation in the RPG is required of all TSPs, membership is open to all stakeholders.
-Representatives of transmission and distribution owners (existing and potential), generators, marketers, consumer groups, environmental groups, landowners, governmental officials, PUCT Staff and other entities typically participate in RPG meetings.
+Representatives of transmission and distribution owners, generators (existing and potential), marketers, consumer groups, environmental groups, landowners, governmental officials, PUCT Staff and other entities typically participate in RPG meetings.
 The RPG is led and facilitated by ERCOT.
-Meetings are held on an “as-needed” basis and are open to all RPG participants.
+Meetings are held on an “as-needed” basis and are open to stakeholders and the public.

 Communication with and among RPG members is accomplished via these open meetings, as well as email and web postings.
 All stakeholders who are interested in RPG activities and information should register for the RPG email distribution list.
-ERCOT maintains a controlled access area on the ERCOT website listing all projects and system planning related data that is not considered protected or proprietary.
+The ERCOT MIS Secure contains a listing all projects and system planning related data that is not considered protected or proprietary.
 Access to such information is controlled because some of this information may be considered protected Critical Energy Infrastructure Information (CEII).

 The goals of the RPG are: